+Tabling

-Tabling: Student organizations may reserve tables to place on Campus Walk or in the Nest.
+Student organizations may reserve tables to place on Campus Walk or in the Nest.
 Guidelines for tabling include:

-- No outside solicitation is allowed (i.e., outside vendor sales, credit card applications, etc.).
-Outside organizations may contact the Procurement Office with further questions. - Pickup and return of tables is the responsibility of the student organization. - Dirty tables will result in a \$25 cleaning fee to student organizations account.
+• No outside solicitation is allowed (i.e., outside vendor sales, credit card applications, etc.).
+Outside organizations may contact the Office of Events and Conferencing with further

-• Refrain from placing staff at entrances of buildings, or in the middle of the Campus Walk for safety reasons.
+- questions. - Pickup and return of tables is the responsibility of the student organization. - Dirty tables will result in a \$25 cleaning fee to student organizations account. - Refrain from placing staff at entrances of buildings, or in the middle of the Campus Walk for safety reasons.

+Chalking

-Chalking: Student organizations may use chalk as a means of publicity, but chalking is limited to only uncovered sidewalks.
+Student organizations may use chalk as a means of publicity, but chalking is limited to only uncovered sidewalks.
 Guidelines for chalking include: